Khovanov homology and rational unknotting: -homology and other variations of Khovanov homology

 Next, let us describe the categories we are going to work with to construct $\Z[G]$-homology.

-\begin{itemize} \item $\Cob^3(2n)$: The objects of $\Cob^3(2n)$ are crossingless unoriented $2n$-ended tangle diagrams $D_T$ (possibly empty if $n = 0$) in some disk that is fixed throughout, together with an enumeration of every circle appearing in $D_T$ (see \cref{fig:cobobject} below).
+\begin{itemize} \item $\Cob^3(2n)$: The objects of $\Cob^3(2n)$ are crossingless unoriented $2n$-ended tangle diagrams $D_T$ (possibly empty if~$n = 0$) in some disk that is fixed throughout, together with an enumeration of every circle appearing in $D_T$ (see \cref{fig:cobobject} below).

-Morphisms are $2$-dimensional cobordisms (orientable, possibly disconnected surfaces) between two such diagrams $D_T$, $D_{T^\prime}$, considered up to boundary-fixing isotopy.
+Morphisms are $2$-dimensional cobordisms (orientable, possibly disconnected surfaces) between two such diagrams~$D_T$,~$D_{T^\prime}$, considered up to boundary-fixing isotopy.
 The identity is given by the product cobordism, and composition is done by concatenating cobordisms.
-We turn $\Cob^3(2n)$ into a pre-additive category as described in the previous section.
+We turn $\Cob^3(2n)$ into a pre-additive category as described above.
 For better readability we will frequently keep the enumeration implicit and omit it in our diagrams.

-\item $\Cob^3_{\modl}(2n)$: By modding out the \emph{local relations} $S$, $T$, and $4Tu$ on the morphisms of $\Cob^3(2n)$, we obtain the category $\Cob^3_{\modl}(2n)$ (see \cref{fig:relations}). \item $\mathcal{E}$: There is only one object in $\mathcal{E}$, namely the crossingless diagram $D_{T_0}$ of the trivial $2$-ended tangle $T_0$.
+\item $\Cob^3_{\modl}(2n)$: By modding out the \emph{local relations}~$S$,~$T$, and $4Tu$ on the morphisms of~$\Cob^3(2n)$, we obtain the category $\Cob^3_{\modl}(2n)$ (see \cref{fig:relations}). \item $\mathcal{E}$: There is only one object in~$\mathcal{E}$, namely the crossingless diagram $D_{T_0}$ of the trivial $2$-ended tangle~$T_0$.
 Morphisms are connected cobordisms up to boundary-fixing isotopy.
 The identity is given by the product cobordism (a ``curtain'', see \cref{def:curtain}), and composition is done by concatenating cobordisms.
 We turn $\mathcal{E}$ into a pre-additive category as described above. \item $\mathcal{M}_R$: Let $R$ be a graded ring.
-We write $R\{m\}$ for $R$ with grading shifted by $m \in \Z$, i.e.\ $R\{m\}_n = R_{n-m}$.
+We write $R\{m\}$ for $R$ with grading shifted by~$m \in \Z$, i.e.\ $R\{m\}_n = R_{n-m}$.
 Let $\mathcal{M}_R$ be the category whose objects are graded $R$-modules isomorphic to a direct sum $\oplus_{i=1}^n R\{m_i\}$, and whose morphisms are graded homomorphisms between $R$-modules.
 We turn $\mathcal{M}_{R}$ into a graded category by introducing the shift operation

 \end{itemize}